 From Day 3 through Day 16 of life, a program of Early Neurological Stimulation is carried out.
-This program, developed by the military, exposes the puppy to mild levels of unusual stress.
-This exposure helps the puppy to be more hardy and able to withstand stress, both physical and mental, throughout its lifetime.
+This program, developed by the military, exposes the puppy to mild levels of novel or unusual stress.
+This exposure helps the puppy to be more hardy and able to withstand both physical and mental stress throughout its lifetime.
 See http://www.breedingbetterdogs.com/articles/early_neurological_stimulation_en.php for more information.

-At about 9 weeks old, the puppies get a very thorough physical exam by a veterinarian who also gives them their first set of vaccinations.
+At about 9 weeks old, the puppies get a very thorough physical exam by our veterinarian who also gives them their first set of vaccinations.